Sinn Féin president Gerry Adams will not be prosecuted in connection with the IRA murder of Belfast mother-of-10 Jean McConville.

 The PPS made the announcement after reviewing police files on the seven individuals reported to them by detectives investigating the 1972 murder.

-Mr Adams, 66, was arrested and questioned about the murder last year.
+Mr Adams, 66, was arrested and questioned for four days about the murder last year.

 Deputy Director of Public Prosecutions Pamela Atchison said: “We have given careful consideration to the evidence currently available in respect of each of the three men and four women reported and have concluded that it is insufficient to provide a reasonable prospect of obtaining a conviction against any of them for a criminal offence.”

-Ms McConville was dragged from her children in the Divis flats in west Belfast by a gang of up to 12 men and women after being wrongly accused of informing to the security forces.
+Mrs McConville was dragged screaming from her children in the Divis flats in west Belfast by a gang of up to 12 men and women after being wrongly accused of informing to the security forces.

-She was interrogated, shot in the head and then secretly buried — becoming one of the “Disappeared” victims of the Troubles.
+She was interrogated, shot in the back of the head and then secretly buried - becoming one of the “Disappeared” victims of the Troubles.

 Mr Adams was arrested after voluntarily presenting himself for interview at Antrim police station last April.
 He was held and questioned for four days before being released pending the outcome of the prosecution service’s assessment of his police file.